Policies and Proceedures

 Purpose

-The purpose of this strategy is to eliminate and minimise risk to student safety in order to ensure the
+The purpose of this strategy is to eliminate and minimise risk to student safety to ensure the safety and wellbeing of all students at The Village School Gold Coast (the School).

 Scope

-Students and employees, including full-time, part-time, permanent, fixed term and casual employees, as
+Students and employees, including full-time, part-time, permanent, fixed term and casual employees, as well as contractors, volunteers and people undertaking work experience or vocational placements.

-Statement of Commitment
+1. Statement of Commitment

-The Village School Gold Coast is committed to taking all reasonable steps to promote the safety and wellbeing of students enrolled at the school and their protection from foreseeable harm.
-1 In practice, The Village School Gold Coast is committed to acting in accordance with the Working with Children (Risk Management and Screening) Act 2000 (Qld)(“the Act”) to promote the safety and wellbeing of students means that it will implement the measures outlined below.
+The Village School Gold Coast is committed to taking all reasonable steps to promote the safety and wellbeing of students enrolled at the School and their protection from foreseeable harm.
+1 In practice, The Village School Gold Coast is committed to acting in accordance to the Working with Children (Risk Management and Screening) Act 2000 (Qld) (“the Act”) to promote the safety and wellbeing of students means that it will implement the measures outlined below in points.

-Code of Conduct
+2. Code of Conduct

 Specific responsibilities include: